 To see a list of high yielding CDs go here.

 When people talk about the US debit being over $16 trillion, what they are really saying is the US Government has over $16 trillion worth of outstanding debt.
 Much of this outstanding debt is in the form of bonds they have issued, called treasuries.
 Treasuries are different from all other types of bonds, because they are issued by the US government, and are therefore considered free of credit risk.
 For this reason, the yields of all other types of bonds are compared to the yield on a treasury with the same maturity.

-Here are some of our more popular articles on Treasury bonds.
+Here are some of our more popular articles on US Government Bonds (Treasury bonds)

 An introduction to treasury bonds – In this article and video we talk about the different types of treasury bonds, and how treasuries differ from other types of bonds.

 Treasury Auctions 101 – Here we discuss how treasury bonds are sold after they are issued, and how individuals can buy treasuries through the auction commission free.